tardate/LittleArduinoProjects/Equipment/TraceTogetherToken/README.md

 Key points to note with the TraceTogether app implementation:

-* it requires period connectivity to the central service to get new TempIds
+* it requires periodic connectivity to the central service to get new tempIds
 * tempIds are symmetrically encrypted by the central service, cannot be decrypted by the app, and only decrypted if uploaded to the central service as part of a contact tracing exercise.

 Encounter messages are a JSON format.
 Here's an example: